rivierasolutions/angular-ssqsignon/README.md

 ## Usage

-### Initialze the authentication helper
+### Initialze the authentication helper (direct)

-with your *SSQ signon* module name and client Id.
+with your *SSQ signon* module name and client Id to communicate with https://ssqsignon.com directly.

     app.config(function(authenticatorProvider) {
         authenticatorProvider.init('your-module-name', 1234);
+    });

+### Initialize the authentication helper (proxy)

+with a url if your want requests to the token endpoint to go through your backend.

+    app.config(function(authenticatorProvider) {
+        authenticatorProvider.authProxy('/auth');
     });

 ### Log in with a username and password